SlobodaLab/R-Workshop/03-project-organization.md

 generate reports - you could even write your thesis using R Markdown!

 The main benefit of R Markdown for analysis is that all your code is contained in "Code Chunks" and everything that is not in a code chunk is ignored when you run your code.
 You can/should write notes between chunks explaining what each chunk is for.
+You can tell R to ignore something _inside_ a code chunk by putting a # to the left on the same line.

 Learn more about R Markdown [here](https://rmarkdown.rstudio.com/lesson-1.html).